Call today and speak with a member of our team. Find out if you can claim compensation.

 Rotator Cuff Compensation

 The rotator cuff is a group of tendons that attach the muscles in your upper shoulder to your bones.
-This is easier explained to be where your shoulder joins your upper arm, and contains muscles, tendons and ligaments that work in unison to allow you to move your shoulder.
-One of the most common injuries that occur to this part of shoulder is tearing the tendons – a rotator cuff tear.
+This is easier explained to be where your shoulder joins your upper arm and contains muscles, tendons and ligaments that work in unison to allow you to move your shoulder.
+One of the most common injuries that occur to this part of the shoulder is tearing the tendons – a rotator cuff tear.
 This can often happen over time, or immediately from a single traumatic event, often leaving the victim of the injury with less movement than previously before the injury, and a significantly weaker shoulder.
 Contact us today to find out whether you can make a rotator cuff compensation claim.

 Dislocated Shoulder Compensation